 - Sea Kayak and Gear Rentals

 Once shunned by First Nations peoples as a place of malevolent giants, Michipicoten Island became one of Ontario’s most promising sources of copper and an easy access point to Lake Superior’s seemingly endless bounty of fish in the early 1900s.
 In fact the island sourced some of the copper found on the roof of Canada’s parliament buildings.

 The copper mines and fishing village have been abandoned and all that remains are old mine shafts, ramshackle buildings and flourishing beaver populations.

-Woodland Caribou were reintroduced to the Island in the mid 60s and the population grew exponentially until a 2014/15/16 when winter ice bridges gave a few wolves access to the island.
+Woodland caribou were reintroduced to the island in the mid 1960s and the population grew exponentially until 2014/15/16 when winter ice bridges gave a few wolves access to the island.
 During winter 2018, surviving caribou were airlifted north to the Slate Islands and plans may be underway to air lift wolves to Isle Royal.

 Throw in a couple of lighthouses and a few shipwrecks and you’ve got everything all wrapped up in this island expedition.
 The coastline is rugged and makes for spectacular paddling.

 Your trip begins with an afternoon of group sea kayak stroke and safety practice at our base on Lake Superior near Wawa, Ontario.
 Following a trip orientation we’ll enjoy a home-cooked meal at our Rock Island Lodge with its spectacular view westwards over Lake Superior to Michipicoten Island.